 My academic areas of interest include medieval and early-modern Italy/Europe, Ancient Rome, economic and environmental history, first-year university education, digital literacy, Open Educational Resources, and digital humanities.

 In my life beyond the University, I love walking and playing with my dog, cooking, gardening, reading and making and listening to music.

-I'm excited to say that I was recently named a CU Open Educator awardee, "...for their tremendous and exemplary efforts to improve CU Boulder students’ learning experiences through open educational practices."
-You can see more about this (and learn about some of my teaching practices) through this link: https://www.colorado.edu/libraries/2021/03/04/cu-boulder-2021-open-educator-award-winners-announced
+In recent years I have been honored to receive two teaching awards.
+In 2021, I received the CU Open Educator Award which is given for, "... tremendous and exemplary efforts to improve CU Boulder students’ learning experiences through open educational practices."
+In 2022, I received the Excellence in Teaching with Technology Award.
+You can see more about these awards, and learn about some of my teaching practices, by following the links provided.

 You can see more about my current projects through this link: https://me.nvjobin.buffscreate.net/